 Waceera chuckled.
 “Titanium.”

-They rapelled together down into that cimmerian pit, Patryk taking it slowly, and he was surprised to discover the descent wasn’t nearly as prolonged as he anticipated.
-The dusty onyx floor was less than a hundred yards down, and when they reached it they replenished their oxygen, dumping their expended air canisters beneath their hanging ropes.
+They rappelled together into the pit, Patryk taking it slowly, and he was surprised to discover it wasn’t nearly as deep as he expected.
+The dusty onyx floor was less than a hundred yards down.
+When they reached it they paused to replenish their oxygen, dumping their expended air canisters beneath their hanging ropes.

-The incongruous geometric swirls which had until now twisted unerringly on every surface converged sharply to flow into a single, confined passage that burrowed further into the stygian depths.
-It was down this passage that Waceera strode confidently.
+The geometric swirls which had until now twisted incongruously on every surface converged here to flow into a single, confined passage that burrowed further into darkness.
+It was this way that Waceera led.

-“How far down are we, do you think?”
+“How far down are we, you think?”
 Patryk asked.

-“I’m sure you’ll figure it out,” Waceera said, stopping and holding her flashlight ahead of her.
-The polished black gullet through which they were trotting ended abruptly in an embankment of grey Lunar rock, rent through the center by a jagged fissure wide enough to pass through.
-“After you,” she gestured as Patryk ducked through the shadowy cleft.
+“You’ll figure it.”
+Waceera held her flashlight ahead of her.
+The polished hall ended abruptly with an embankment of grey Lunar rock, rent through the center by a narrow fissure not unlike the one through which they’d first come.
+“After you,” she gestured as Patryk shuffled through the shadowy cleft.

-Surrounding him on all sides were hundreds of stark, white monoliths, twice his height and shining like bleached bone, each possessing a carven, inhuman eye.
-They stood like a sentinel army, positioned at regular intervals that faded into the inky recesses of a spacious, rocky cavity.
-Nautilus whirls were drawn into the timeless detritus of the floor, touching and circling the statues in an ancient, ethereal dance.
+Surrounding him on all sides were hundreds of stark, white monoliths, twice his height and shining like bleached bone in the light of his flash, each possessing the same carven, inhuman eye.
+An army of cyclopic pillars, arrayed in formations that faded into the inky recesses of their spacious, rocky cavity.
+Nautilus whirls were drawn into the timeless dust of the floor, circling the statues in an ancient, ethereal dance.

-“Incredible,” Patryk breathed, walking ahead among the rigid columns, shining his light over their alabaster surfaces inscribed with thousands of churning, intricate fractals that hurt his head and seemed to imbue the figures with a sort of illusory life.
-He squinted, reaching to rub his brow, forgetting for a moment that he wore a helmet.
+“Incredible,” Patryk breathed.
+He walked amidst the forest of columns, shining his light over their alabaster surfaces inscribed with thousands of churning, intricate fractals that hurt his head and seemed to imbue the statues with a sort of illusory life.

 “I’ll say,” Patryk said, laying his hand on the nearest monolith.
-Even gloved it was chill to the touch, as if rendered in dry ice.
-“How many are there, do you think?”
+Even gloved he felt the chill of its touch, as if it were rendered in dry ice.
+“How many are there?”

 “Don’t know.
 Didn’t count them.”

-“Waceera.” he said, looking about.
-She was now some distance behind him, judging by the bobbing point of her light.
+“Hey, Waceera,” he looked around.
+She had fallen some distance behind him, judging by the bobbing point of her light.